 For most Indians, Europe tourism is synonyms with the soaring Alps and the striking countryside of Switzerland.
-Blame it on Bollywood, but our experience of a European vacation would be incomplete without the breath-taking views of Swiss snow-capped mountain peaks!
+Blame it on Bollywood, but our experience of a European Summer vacation would be incomplete without the breath-taking views of Swiss snow-capped mountain peaks!
 Including the Matterhorn in Zermatt.
 At an elevation of 4,478 metres, Switzerland’s most famous Alpine peak is a huge draw for mountaineers across the globe.

 Did you know that Switzerland has only one national park?
 Sprawling over 172 square kilometres of lush woodlands, glaciers, verdant pastures and waterfalls, the Schweizerischer National park is a treat for nature-lovers and trekkers.
 As the little-known capital of Switzerland, the medieval city of Bern will win you over with its rich history and effortless beauty.
 For a taste of Switzerland’s pulsating nightlife, there’s no place like Zurich.
 Rooted in its historic past, it’s a city of beautiful coexistence.

 How about understanding the emotive genius of Vincent van Gogh?
 Fancy a sight of the old windmills?
 Netherlands, particularly its capital city Amsterdam, has something in store for everyone on a Europe holiday.
 There’s the attractive canal ring and romantic canal cruises, the moving architecture and countless museums…it is a unique city with an unmistakable charm.